Off The Grid: Detection of Primitives for Feed-Forward 3D Gaussian Splatting: Introduction

-Initial approaches typically predict \textit{pixel-aligned Gaussians}~\cite{charatan23pixelsplat}, where one primitive is assigned to each input pixel and unprojected into the 3D scene using depth information.
-With as many primitives as input pixels, these models are limited to operating at very low resolutions with sparse image collections.
-Beyond the number of primitives, we question whether a regular grid-based distribution is optimal for obtaining photorealistic models.
+Existing works typically predict \textit{pixel-aligned Gaussians}~\cite{charatan23pixelsplat}, unprojecting one primitive per input pixel into the 3D scene using depth.
+With as many primitives as input pixels, these models are limited to operating at low resolutions with sparse image collections.
+Beyond primitive count, we question whether a regular grid-based distribution is optimal to obtain photorealistic models.
 As a comparison, optimization techniques for Gaussian Splatting use densification and pruning strategies to distribute primitives across the scene and ensure a good representation of high-frequency details.
 Current feed-forward models lack the ability to achieve this.
-Toward more accurate and scalable solutions, we argue that models require more expressivity in the positioning of primitives.
+Toward more accurate and scalable solutions, we argue that feed-forward models require more expressivity in the positioning of primitives.

 To address this, we propose to adaptively control the allocation of primitives at 3 different levels.
 First, we \textit{detect} 3D Gaussian primitives in image patches at sub-pixel level, inspired by common keypoint detection techniques~\cite{detone2018superpoint}.
 Naturally, there is no actual ellipsoid primitive to be detected in the physical world.
 However, we see an opportunity to leverage 2D keypoints as a way to learn how to optimally distribute primitives across the image in a self-supervised manner.
-Then, we employ a coarse-to-fine strategy with a multi-density decoder, where detailed areas are assigned more primitives than homogeneous ones, based on patch-based entropy~\cite{choudhury2025accelerating}.
+At a local level, the model can place primitive centers~\textit{off the grid} by extracting continuous 2D point coordinates from convolutional heatmaps~\cite{nibali2018numerical}.
+Then, we define an adaptive density mechanism with a multi-density decoder, where high entropy patches are assigned more primitives than homogeneous ones.
 Finally, we learn per-Gaussian confidence values to aggregate primitives from different images, giving the model the ability to discard primitives when they are not needed.
-At a local level, the model can place primitive centers~\textit{off the grid} by extracting continuous 2D point coordinates from convolutional heatmaps~\cite{nibali2018numerical}.